spell-music/csound-expression/tutorial/chapters/Intro.md

 It has the support for GUI-widgets.

 But Csound is clumsy.
 It's an old  C-style language.
 We can boost it with functional programming.
-The Csound-expresion gives you eloquence of Haskell combined with power of Csound.
+The Csound-expression gives you eloquence of Haskell combined with power of Csound.

 With the help of the library we can create our instruments on the fly.